 • We may process sensitive personal data including, as appropriate:

-• These types of data are described in the GDPR as “Special categories of data” and require higher levels of protection.
+• These types of data are described in the Data Protection Act 2018 as “Special categories of data” and require higher levels of protection.
 We need to have further justification for collecting, storing and using this type of personal data.

 • We may process special categories of personal data in the following circumstances:

 In limited circumstances, with your explicit written consent.

 Where we need to carry out our legal obligations.